superfly/docs/rails/getting-started/migrate-from-heroku.html.md

 | Database Server | 64GB RAM / 500GB disk | ~$1,266/mo | 1 | ~$1,266/mo |
 | **Estimated cost** | | | | ~$1,762/mo |

-The comparison isn't realistic because it focuses only on application and database servers, but it does give you an idea of how the different cost structures scale on each platform.
+Again, the comparison isn't realistic because it focuses only on application and database servers, but it does give you an idea of how the different cost structures scale on each platform.